stijsseling/community-widgets/README.md

 * [NHL Scores](widgets/nhl-scores-by-jo-nike/README.md) by @jo-nike - show the schedule, scores, situation for NHL games today
 * [Media Server History](widgets/media-server-history-by-titembaatar/README.md) by @titembaataar - collection of widgets to show what had been played on your Media Server like Plex/Jellyfin
 * [Media Server Playing](widgets/media-server-playing-by-titembaatar/README.md) by @titembaataar - collection of widgets to show what's being played on your Media Server like Plex/Jellyfin
+* [MLB Scores](widgets/mlb-scores-tracker-by-ShmoobiJones/README.md) by @ShmoobiJones - Lists all MLB scores daily, with baserunner info and inning scores.
 * [Proxmox VE stats](widgets/proxmox-ve-stats-by-ralphocdol/README.md) by @ralphocdol - show the number of nodes, LXCs, VMs and Storage of your Proxmox Virtual Environment server
 * [Random Bible Verse](widgets/random-bible-verse-by-pypp/README.md) by @pypp - show a random bible verse
 * [Random fact](widgets/random-fact-by-svilenmarkov/README.md) by @svilenmarkov - show a random fact